BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 ## Lunch

-We&rsquo;ve got lunch at Pink&rsquo;s Hot Dogs since I wanted to give my girlfriend the experience of a renowned, local, and famous hot dog restaurant.
+We&rsquo;ve got lunch at Pink&rsquo;s Hot Dogs since I wanted to give Thu the experience of a renowned, local, and famous hot dog restaurant.

 The hot dogs were delicious.
 However, the chili inside my hot dog was